MarcGonzalezMoratona/AnimalHunt/README.md

 - examine (target) - Shows stats and objects that belong to an animal
 - loot (target) - Takes all the objects that belong to an animal
 - inventory - Shows all the objects that belong to you
+- swim - If you are on the magic fountain, yo can recover HP
 - quit - Closes the game

 ## Ideas not finished